-- Which fields of research in Physics have a strong scientific position in Norway and which have a weak position?
-Is Norwegian research in Physics being carried out in fields that are regarded as important and relevant by the international research community?
-Is Norwegian research in Physics leading the scientific developments internationally within specific areas? - Is there a reasonable balance between the various fields of Physics research in Norway, or is research absent or underrepresented in any particular field?
-Are any fields overrepresented, in view of the scientific quality or relevance of the research being carried out? - Is there a reasonable degree of co-operation and division of research activities at the national level, or should these aspects be improved?
+- Which fields of research in Earth Sciences have a strong scientific position in Norway and which have a weak position?
+Is Norwegian research in Earth Sciences being carried out in fields that are regarded as important and relevant by the international research community?
+Is Norwegian research in Earth Sciences leading the scientific developments internationally within specific fields? - Is there a reasonable balance between the various fields of Earth Science research in Norway, or is research absent or underrepresented in any particular field?
+Are any fields overrepresented, in view of the scientific quality or relevance of the research being carried out? - Is there a reasonable degree of division of research activities at the national level, or should this aspect be improved? - Is there an adequate degree of national and international mobility?

-• Is the Physics research of today in Norway relevant to the needs of industry and society?
+- Are there any particular differences between Norwegian research in Earth Sciences and research carried out in other countries? - Is there a reasonable balance between field based research and theoretical research? - Is the Earth Science research of today in Norway relevant to the needs of industry and society?
 Do research groups maintain sufficient contact with industry and/or the public sector?